tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 ## Call to Action Design

+The "call to action" consists of giving a natural way to the user to do what the business wants them to do so we have a win-win relationship where the user efficiently gets value from the app *to solve their problems* and the business *gets profit back* faster by making this interaction as trivial as possible.

+Now, forget about *business* and *profit* because we're not anemic laborers like CEO's, managers, or marketers who scam people with pseudoscience.
+We're engineers who apply technical skills to soft skills the same way we apply them to hard skills, and this is the point of this article.

-Call to action consists of giving a clear way to the user to do what the business wants them to do (e.g. add to cart) unlike those archaic desktop 2000s WinXP apps with hundreds of bloated enterprise and small forms, buttons, and options in the same window.
-Or bloated unresponsive websites full of options and advertisements.
+Now, thinking about those archaic desktop WinXP apps from $$2,000$$s with hundreds of bloated enterprise and small forms, buttons, and options on the same window, or also, bloated unresponsive websites full of options and advertisements.
+They're unclear and don't have a "call to action" so users get lost in an ocean of badly design UX/UI.
+Notice that they're tightly coupled in the best case and are also lowly cohesive.

-Software used to be a monolith in those archaic times of computers and incipient programming (recall when computer monitors were square back in the day and everything was unclear and full of obnoxious workarounds 😂).
+Software used to be a monolith in those archaic times of computers and incipient programming (recall when computer monitors were square back in the day and everything was unclear and full of obnoxious workarounds).

-Now we have the capability to enforce better-designed systems that are cohesive:
+Now in this era we have the capability to enforce better-designed systems that are cohesive:

-- 🐵 do one thing (homogeneous whole) and well done, instead of
+👉🏻 do one thing (homogeneous whole) and well done, instead of

-- 🙈 everything (a monolith) and done mediocre full of workarounds like OO systems.
+🙈 everything (a monolith) and poorly done requiring tons of workarounds to paste the fragmented parts.

-If you present the user with a bloated app they won't focus on what to do, but you *want them* to make sure to buy your stuff and do it right, so you maximize your profit and also the user's effort to get value from your business.
+If you present the user with a bloated app they won't focus on what to do.

+You *want them* to make sure to ~~buy~~ engage into your product and do it right in an efficient way, so you *maximize* your ~~profit~~ impact and also *minimize* the user's effort to get value from your ~~business~~ work.

-That doesn't mean you can only put a function into a file or a button into a screen, but instead, the same logic for a module, the same logic for a screen, etc.
+That doesn't mean you can only put a function into a file or a button into a screen, but instead, the same logic for a module, the same logic for a screen, etc., homogeneously distributed.

+This shows how we as engineers can *factually* apply our technical knowledge to soft skills on which depend the impact our software will have in society.
+So disgusting capitalism and "people-skilled" jobs are not required at all but instead, good engineers who can apply their *factual* skills crossdomain.

 ### Understand When It's Bloated